 In the past year, suits in the semiconductor industry have also increased.
 The global dispute between Qualcomm and Apple was actually a battle for market share between Qualcomm and its competitor Intel.
 The dispute between chip manufacturers Globalfoundries and TSMC over chip technology, which mainly played out in German and US patent courts in late summer and autumn, had the potential to become a new global mega dispute.
 The two opponents, however, soon capitulated and settled the dispute with a long-term licence agreement.

-Over the year, these cases changed the litigation landscape in Germany.
+Over the year, crossborder cases like these changed the litigation landscape in Germany.
 The three new market leaders were active for either the main parties, or one of the numerous co-litigants, in the most important proceedings.
-Above all, however, it was Quinn Emanuel Urquhart & Sullivan and Arnold Ruess reaping the fruits of the major connected cars and chips cases.
+Above all, however, it was Quinn Emanuel Urquhart & Sullivan and Arnold Ruess reaping the fruits of the major German connected cars and chips cases.

-Arnold Ruess received the JUVE Award Law Firm of the Year 2019.
-It has a broader client base than Quinn Emanuel, recently becoming an important challenger for the German market leaders.
-Highlights include representing Nokia against Daimler.
+But it was Arnold Ruess which in the end won JUVE Law Firm of the Year 2019.
+It has a broader client base than Quinn Emanuel, especially in the lifesciences field.
+Highlights also include representing Nokia against Daimler.
 It also represented Sisvel against Haier, in a groundbreaking FRAND case before the Federal Court of Justice.
 Also noteworthy is Arnold Ruess’ work for Hexal and Sanofi in pharmaceutical cases.

 However, in German patent infringement proceedings, the lawyers are not the only important players.
 The technical expertise of patent attorneys is also vital.
 This year, Hogan Lovells and Bird & Bird further strengthened their patent attorney teams, which are primarily focused on patent disputes.